6 Best UK Banks for sending money abroad 2023

 Starling Bank international transfers

-Starling Bank is a challenger bank - so it’s not really surprising it takes a slightly different approach to international transfers compared to traditional UK banks.
-With Starling you can send money to 37 countries in 21 currencies.
+Starling Bank is a challenger bank - so it’s not really surprising it takes a slightly different approach to international transfers compared to UK banks.
+With Starling you can send money to 34 countries in 17 currencies.
 Some payments can be routed through Starling’s local partners, which means much lower overall fees.
 If your payment route isn’t supported by this - or if you’re in a hurry - Starling Bank can also offer SWIFT payments.

 Starling has a transparent pricing system, including splitting out its exchange rate markup or FX margin so you can easily see it before you make your payment.